How much fish oil is an important question because you can overdose.

 This research was published in the journal of critical care in 2010.

-As a side note, there are three omega 3 fatty acids, alpha linolenic acid, good stuff, but not proven to reduce heart disease like the other two.
+As a side note, there are three omega-3 fatty acids; alpha linolenic acid is good stuff, but not proven to reduce heart disease like the other two.

 There is now overwhelming evidence that fish oil health benefits include

 How much fish oil is obviously an important question.
-The American Heart Association recommends at least two helpings of cold water fish, like salmon, per week.
+The American Heart Association recommends at least two helpings of cold water salmon, for example, per week.
 You could safely double that.

-If you are taking fish oil tablets, then two softgels or one teaspoon is how much fish oil is recommended per day.
-You can't overdose on it, unless you suffer from some very rare autoimmune diseases, in which case you should consult with your doctor.
+If you are taking the tablets, then two soft gels or one teaspoon is how much fish oil is recommended per day.
+You cannot overdose on that, unless you suffer from some very rare autoimmune diseases, in which case you should consult with your doctor.

 Never think of vitamin, mineral tablets and, for example, fish oil soft gels as an alternative to healthy living foods.
 They are supplements, not food.
-Here at Ways to cook Salmon you find some easy recipes that fit in with our healthy slow food made fast philosophy.
+Here at ways to cook salmon you'll find some easy recipes that fit in with our slow food made fast philosophy.

-With many patients complaining of many joints and muscles throughout the body, and even signs of inflammation of the blood vessels, a systemic approach is needed rather than just treating the pain in the feet, and the shoulders and the lower back....
+With patients often complaining of many joints and muscles throughout the body aching, and even signs of inflammation of the blood vessels, a systemic approach is needed rather than just treating the pain in the feet, and the shoulders and the lower back.

 More is needed, and in particular an anti inflammatory diet; that should include more fatty fish, a change to olive oil to lower the omega 6 to omega 3 ratio and foods that have for example capsaicin; the active soothing ingredient in the pepper family.
-That should include some chilis, or jalapenos or pepperdews oddly.
+That should include some chilis, or jalapenos or pepperdews oddly; have some form daily.